-Deb leads the Finance and Treasury functions, responsible for a blend of financial stewardship, planning and strategy – keeping Gateway financially secure and able to continue serving our customers.
+Doug leads the Finance and Treasury functions, responsible for a blend of financial stewardship, planning and strategy – keeping Gateway financially secure and best placed to continue serving our members.

 As CTO, Peter is tasked with establishing a technological vision and leading the technological development for the organisation.
 Daily, he provides sound technical leadership in all aspects of the business by collaborating with employees, stakeholders and Members.
 Peter is also responsible for the creation of overall technology standards and practices, and ensuring adherence.

 Peter is a Gateway veteran having joined in 2011.
 Prior to Gateway, he worked in financial services managing core and mission critical applications, with a focus on team development.
 Combined, he has over 15 years management experience in all areas of IT.